So Phim

-So Phim (សោ ភឹម, né So Vanna សូ វណ្ណា) was a leader of the Khmer Issarak movement, the third-rank official of the Permanent Bureau and of the Military Bureau of the Central Committee of the Communist Party of Kampuchea, deputy head of the People's National Liberation Armed Forces of Kampuchea, and secretary of East Zone of the Democratic Kampuchea of the Khmer Rouge, until he refused to apply the Cambodian genocide designed by Pol Pot and his comrades, a refusal that led to his own suicide in June 1978.
+So Phim (សោ ភឹម, né So Vanna សូ វណ្ណា) was a leader of the Khmer Issarak movement, the third-rank official of the Permanent Bureau and of the Military Bureau of the Central Committee of the Communist Party of Kampuchea, deputy head of the People's National Liberation Armed Forces of Kampuchea, and secretary of East Zone of the Democratic Kampuchea of the Khmer Rouge, until he refused to carry out the Cambodian genocide designed by Pol Pot and his comrades, a refusal that led to his own suicide in June 1978.

 Biography

 A young Cambodian peasant fighting for Independence

 So Phim was born in 1925 as the son of a modest peasant, in a hamlet in the province of Svay Rieng, Cambodia.
 He was a "round-faced stocky man, about 1.8 meters tall, with dark brown skin and straight black hair."
 He was considered to be quite rude and could, in a fit of anger, threaten his colleagues with his gun.

-So Phim, after a brief period in the colonist army, joined the United Issarak Front in the fight against French protectorate of Cambodia with close ties to the Vietnamese communists and Viet Minh.
+So Phim, after a brief period in the colonial army, joined the United Issarak Front in the fight against French protectorate of Cambodia with close ties to the Vietnamese communists and Viet Minh.
 He joined the Indochinese Communist Party in 1951 under the revolutionary name of So Vanna.
 In May 1952, bands in Prey Veng were combining into a Mobile Unit and under the leadership of So Phim they took the name of Achar Hem Chieu Unit, the monk who had led the 1942 Umbrella uprising against the French colonization.
-Following the signing of the Geneva Accords in July 1954, he was forced like a thousand other executives into exile in Hanoi.
+Following the signing of the Geneva Accords in July 1954, he was forced, like a thousand other executives, into exile in Hanoi.

-Climbing up the ladders of the Communist revolution
+Climbing up the ladder of the Communist revolution

 So Phim became a member of the Communist Party of Kampuchea in 1955.
 He climbed the ranks to become a "trial" member of the Party's Central Committee at the end of the decade.
 He was raised to the rank of “full right” member of the Central Committee of the Communist Party of Kampuchea in 1966, and he was appointed by Pol Pot as deputy to the political department of the People's National Liberation Armed Forces of Kampuchea and secretary of the Eastern Zone which he led until 1975 alongside Mit Phuong (after Seng Hong) and Suas Nau who was the secretary of Region 24.
 In 1967, he took part in the Samlaut Uprising infiltrating the town of Kandol Chrum, killing a former district chief, and wounding another government agent.
-In December 1974, he signed a decree ordering a terrible repression in the province of Kampong Cham against a rebellion in two Cham villages, which was the first repression of the sort against the Muslim population of Cambodia.
+In December 1974, he signed a decree ordering a brutal crackdown in the province of Kampong Cham against a rebellion in two Cham villages, which was the first repression of the sort against the Muslim population of Cambodia.